facebook/create-react-app/packages/react-scripts/template/README.md

 app.listen(9000);
 ```

-Create React App is not opinionated about your choice of web server.
-Any static file server will do.
+The choice of your server software isn’t important either.
+Since Create React App is completely platform-agnostic, there’s no need to explicitly use Node.

 The `build` folder with static assets is the only output produced by Create React App.

 However this is not quite enough if you use client-side routing.
 Read the next section if you want to support URLs like `/todos/42` in your single-page app.